hjenneberg/wow-experience-left/README.md

 The addon offers a lot of the features you know from other addons of this type:

 -   Displays current XP in relation to current maximum XP and XP left to reach next level
 -   Calculates XP per hour rates and time left to reach next level
 -   Experience rate is saved and used for calculation in subsequent sessions
 -   Level progress is displayed color coded on a scale from red to green

-## 📦 Installation
+## 📦 Download & Installation

-The addon isn't available on CurseForge right now.
+This addon is available on [CurseForge][curseforge-release-link].
+You can use the CurseForge app to download and stay up to date with this addon.

-Just download the repository and drop the folder into your WoW addons folder.
-Start the game and enjoy.
+If you don't want to use CurseForge you can just [download the current version][github-release-link] from Github and drop the contents of the folder into your WoW addons folder.

 ## 🔨 Usage